-Sandra Bowen, a visual and graphic artist, currently living and working in her studio in Tsawwassen BC.
+Sandra Bowen, a visual artist, a potter and a graphic artist currently living and working in her studio in Tsawwassen BC.

-A broad range of life experiences has brought Sandra into the creative niche of mixed media.
-Having learned a foundation for art at school in Ottawa then venturing into the world of horticulture then graphic design she has brought herself back into painting with unique views and expression.
+A broad range of life experiences has brought Sandra into the creative niche of mixed media and clay work.
+Having learned a foundation for art at school in Ottawa then venturing into the world of horticulture then graphic design she has brought herself back into painting and clay with unique views and expressions.

-Her colourful art, mostly inspired from nature takes on unique textures with use of plaster, papers, acrylic paints, inks and a variety of paint mediums.
+Her colourful visual art, mostly inspired from nature takes on unique textures with use of plaster, papers, acrylic paints, inks and a variety of paint mediums.
 All used stylistically by overlapping and creating layers to build levels of depth and transition in which you sink into visually.
 Through her exploration in workshops, classes, and experimentation she has grown into working less with conventional brushes and more with palette knives, scrappers, sponges and unconventional tools.

 Though driven with a passion for painting, Sandra has also discovered an energy for steering her creativity through teaching.
 Having facilitated multiple hands on work shops as well as demonstration sessions since 2010.
 She has been sharing and inspiring others to broaden their painting skills and thoughts around how to paint by teaching the unfamiliar techniques of mixed media.
 It has been a gift given back to her watching people find their own creative strengths through art and all it has to offer.

-Sandra currently divides her time painting in her own studio, volunteering with an art program in Burnaby BC called MAC (My Artist Corner), a program for people who live with mental health.
-Sandra also works as an assistant and co-teacher with Jeanne Krabbendam and currently running programs privately as well as through Coal Harbour Community Centre.
+Sandra currently divides her time painting and working with clay in her own studio, volunteering with an art program in Burnaby BC called MAC (My Artist Corner), a program for people who live with mental health.
+Sandra also works as an assistant and co-teacher with Jeanne Krabbendam.
 She has formerly taught through Emily Carr Continuing Studies as an assistant and substitute instructor.

 Art is my voice, my way of singing.
 It gives me my rhythm and balance.
 I use all my senses, personal memories, along with my palette knives and brushes together with old papers, patterns, textures, paint and inks in a array of colours to create my mixed media art works.